-In recent years appeared papers by Melvin M. Vopson et.al. (doi: 10.1063/5.0100358,m doi: 10.1063/1.5123794 (AIP Advances)) from University of Portsmouth, devoted to, so called, information dynamics as analogue to thermodynamics, linked by the concept of entropy treated on equal grounds with information entropy introduced e.g. by Shannon.
+In 2019 appeared paper by Melvin M. Vopson ( doi: 10.1063/1.5123794, AIP Advances) from University of Portsmouth, devoted to, so called, information dynamics as analogue to thermodynamics, linked by the concept of entropy treated on equal grounds with information entropy introduced e.g. by Shannon.
 It even led to suggestion of mass-energy-information equivalence principle, that repeats the original humoristic idea of Polish sci-fi author from 1960-ties, Stanisław Lem, in the novel ‘Professor Dońda’

-The concept seems to be rather naive but still brings sad observation of the contemporary scientific publishing (and peer review) system.
+The concept scientifically is rather naive but still brings sad observation of the contemporary scientific publishing (and peer review) system.

 The principal idea leads to conclusion that the large amount of information will gain mass.